arienchen/pytibrv/README.md

 ```

 Callback must be declared in module level,
 You **CAN'T** assign a class function(method) as Callback.
-All class function are pre-defined 'self' as 1'st parameter.
+All class functions are pre-defined 'self' as 1'st parameter.

 ```Python
 class MyApp: